WillDoesBuild/ReadGood/README.md

 # ReadGood
-A handheld device that allows you to quickly read short stories.
+A handheld device that allows you to quickly read short stories.\
+\
+This device shows one word at a time, thus the tiny screen.
+I consider it the world's smallest kindle.
+It uses either a string that is flashed onto the device with the rest of the arduino program, or a text file that is loaded onto the device by acting as a USB drive.

 ## Hardware
 I used these materials for the hardware: